The Conversations at The Interval

 July 11, 02017

 Burning Man co-founder Michael Mikel (aka Danger Ranger), who serves as Director of Advanced Social Systems for the Burning Man Project will discuss the thirty-year history of the event.
-Outlining the five eras of Burning Man, he will
+Outlining the five eras of Burning Man, he will explain how over time the event and organization have evolved and been molded by external and internal forces.

 The Geological Reveal: How the Rock Record Shows Our Relationship to the Natural World